 There is more to talk about, but most of it I can save for the comparison.
 The price, which I will touch on, is below $200.
 This makes the M-100 a superb choice, but how about when compared to the LP2?

 The V-MODA Crossfade LP2 (on Amazon) is almost the same as the M-100 except for a few key points which I’ll bring up in comparison.
 Like the M-100, it uses a 3.5mm audio jack and has a steel frame instead of a plastic frame, and has the same reinforced Kevlar cable.
-It does lack, however, the vegan leather and instead just has the foam.
 And much like the M-100, it features a hexagonal face.

-As for the sound quality, the LP2 has the 50mm Dual-Diaphragm Drivers with inner and outer rings, providing you with clear music and not allowing the bass to bleed into the high or mids.
+As for the sound quality, the LP2 has the 50mm dual-diaphragm Drivers with inner and outer rings, providing you with clear music, although I did notice the bass bleed slightly into the mids and highs.

 The LP2 are LOUD and very bassy.
 These headphones are definitely made for EDM, but also sounded alright with other music styles.
 If you’re into techno, house, drum n bass, dub, then the LP2 will be a match made in heaven.

 Although these headphones don’t fold up, they do come in a hard carry case.
 While wearing the LP2, they felt fantastic without feeling too tight.
 Once again, I was using XL earpads but to be honest, even wearing the standard earpads they were almost just as comfortable.